I am a veteran homeschool mom who educated my two

 my Bachelor's of Science degree in Journalism.
 Afterwards, I spent several years writing curriculum and magazine articles.

-Today, I am semi-retired (I need a new photo - much gray hair now and some added weight - sigh!), however, I continue to be involved in education by teaching part time at Cornerstone Tutorial Center.
+Today, I am semi-retired (I need a new photo - much gray hair now and some added weight - sigh!), however, I continue to be involved in education by tutoring homeschooled students and volunteering at a retirement home.
 I also continue to write, both fiction and educational curriculum.
 When

 hanging out with my family and friends, and going on day trips with my husband, Bill.
 Bill is legally blind, so I also act as a chauffeur.
 (This keeps me plenty busy!)
-We recently moved to Independent Living to make life more enjoyable for my husband.
+We now live in an Retirement Home to make life more enjoyable for my husband.
 This gives him access to activities and transportation when I am not available.
 In addition, I now have about 250 "adopted" grandma's and grandpa's!

 my daughter is a Read/Write/Visual